akansha-n888/ultrasonic-sensor-tilt-switch/README.md

 # ultrasonic-sensor-tilt-switch
 > This repository contains 2 tasks.
 Task 1 uses an ultrasonic sensor to display distance readings via an LCD.
 > Task 2 implements a tilt swtich to turn an LED on and off.
+When the tilt switch is on, the LED turns on.
+When the tilt switch is off, the LED is off.

 ## Table of contents